How the Stock Market Affects the US Economy and Vice Versa

 How the Economy Affects the Stock Market

 Since the stock market is a vote of confidence, a crash can devastate economic growth.
 Lower stock prices mean less wealth for businesses, pension funds, and individual investors.
 Companies can't get as much funding for expansion.
 When retirement fund values fall, it reduces consumer spending.
-For more, see What Are the Components of GDP?
+A stock market crash will adversely affect the nation’s gross domestic product as personal consumption and business investment are some of the major components of GDP.

 A stock market crash indicates a sudden and severe loss of confidence.
 An economic crisis typically causes it.
 For example, the Dow lost 700 points in the market crash of 2008.
 Investors panicked when the Senate failed to approve the bank bailout bill.
 The loss of confidence led to the Great Recession.
 In such a situation, a stock market crash can cause a recession.